Starting from the top left of the Control Panels window you will find the Main Menu. Here you can access some of the key functionality detailed below.

 By default the deep click, will include a 0% strength vibration.
 This can be removed, but often you will want to add vibration feedback so you can feel when your deep click activates.

-To add an additional Deep Click level, click the +ADD button next to an existing Deep Click.
+To add an additional Deep Click level, click the button next to a base deep click enabled input.
 This will open the prompt below where you can adjust the settings for you new deep click

 When adding a deep click this needs to match the button you are adding it to.
 For example if you are adding an extra Deep Click level to the "Left Fingertip Button", "Left Fingertip Button Force" should be selected here.
 If anything else is selected it will not work.
 To correct Input will be selected by default, so don't change this to anything else unless you know what you're doing.
 For example setting this to 50% would significantly lower your maximum turning/movement speed etc.